Why do we need yet another PostScript Interpreter?

 My work as an example

-The fact that it is so hard get Open Source to bend to your needs is part of the reason I became focused on writing examples of how it should be created to actually embody "Extensibility" as it's primary nature.
+The fact that it is so hard to get Open Source to bend to your needs is part of the reason I became focused on writing examples of how it should be created to actually embody "Extensibility" as it's primary nature.

 I'm a COM fanatic